Saint84/GITHUB_CLASS/README.md

 ### Differences:
 In order to check the currently modifications, you can use:
- - > git diff --stage
+ - > git diff --staged

 ### Merge: